FactomProject/FactomDocs/developerSandboxSetup.md

 ### Setup a Factom Sandbox Server and Client

 To operate in this mode, the server can be run with the distributed binaries, but the clients must be recompiled to use the test server.
-Clients will panic if they try to download blocks signed with the sandbox key.
+Binary installed clients will panic if they try to download blocks signed with the sandbox key.

 #### Setup a Factom Remote Server